DelazJ/QGIS-Documentation/docs/user_manual/print_composer/composer_items/composer_label.rst

 surrounded by ``[%`` and ``%]`` in order to be interpreted as such.

 * Labels can be interpreted as HTML code: check |checkbox|
   :guilabel:`Render as HTML`.
-You can now insert a URL, a clickable image that links to a web page or something more complex.
+You can now insert HTML tags or styles, URL, a clickable image that links to a web page,  something more complex.
 * You can also use :ref:`expressions <expression_builder>`: click on :guilabel:`Insert
   or Edit an expression...` button, write your formula as usual and when the dialog is applied, QGIS automatically adds the surrounding characters.

+  Because maps are usually filled with some common textual information (date, author, title, page number, ...), QGIS provides a direct access to the corresponding expressions: press the :guilabel:`Dynamic text` button to select and insert in your label item.

-.. note:: Clicking the :guilabel:`Insert or Edit an Expression...` button when no selection is made in the textbox will append the new expression to the existing text.
+.. hint:: Clicking the :guilabel:`Insert or Edit an Expression...` button when no selection is made in the textbox will append the new expression to the existing text.
-  If you want to update an existing text, you need to select it the part of interest beforehand.
+  If you want to modify an existing expression, you need to first select the part of interest.

-You can combine HTML rendering with expressions, leading to advanced labeling.
+.. note:: The :menuselection:`Add Item --> Add Dynamic Text -->` top menu can be used to create a new label item populated with the selected predefined expression.

-The following code will output :numref:`figure_layout_label_html`:
+The following code combines HTML rendering with expressions, for an advanced labeling and will output :numref:`figure_layout_label_html`:

 .. code-block:: css